Juventus FC: Club statistics and records

+The club occupies the sixth position at confederation level and the twelfth in the world for most confederation titles won with eleven trophies; and it is placed fourth in the all-time Union of European Football Associations (UEFA) ranking, (Note: As of June 2020, Union of European Football Associations (UEFA), based in its own coefficient's standard calculation procedure, what includes bonus points for any single competition phase reached by clubs since the round of 16 and, more generally, between any single competition; applies two points for each match won and one point for each point drawn in European Champions' Cup and Champions League, UEFA Cup and Europa League, UEFA Super Cup, Cup Winners' Cup, UEFA Intertoto Cup and Intercontinental Cup for historical-statistical purposes; not considering the introduction of three points for a match won at international level in 1994–95 season.) having obtained the highest coefficient score during seven seasons since its introduction in 1979, the most for an Italian team in both cases and joint second overall in the last cited.
+It was the first club to win all three major UEFA competitions and remained the only club to have won every official UEFA men's club tournament until the first 2022 Europa Conference League final.
+However, it is the solely club to have won six different official European competitions.

 The signing of Gianluigi Buffon in 2001 from Parma cost Juventus €52 million (100 billion lire), making it the then-most expensive transfer for a goalkeeper of all-time until 2018.
 On 20 March 2016, Buffon set a new Serie A record for the longest period without conceding a goal (974 minutes) in the Derby della Mole during the 2015–16 season.
 On 26 July 2016, Argentine forward Gonzalo Higuaín became the third highest football transfer of all-time and highest ever transfer for an Italian club, at the time, when he was signed by Juventus for €90 million from Napoli.
 On 8 August 2016, Paul Pogba returned to his first club, Manchester United, for an all-time record for highest football transfer fee of €105 million, surpassing the former record holder Gareth Bale.
 The sale of Zinedine Zidane from Juventus to Real Madrid of Spain in 2001 was the world football transfer record at the time, costing the Spanish club around €77.5 million (150 billion lire).
 On 10 July 2018, Cristiano Ronaldo became the highest ever transfer for an Italian club with his €100 million transfer from Real Madrid.